-This is where Terry, my husband, and I will stay in a small Icelandic cabin for the next four nights.
+Here Terry, my husband, and I will stay in a small Icelandic cabin for the next four nights.
 It’s a journey into a land relentlessly shaped by fire and ice.
-Our breath held in anticipation as the windows are rolled to a close of our four-wheel-drive Suzuki, and Terry kills the engine’s purr.
+Our breath held in anticipation as the windows roll to a close of our four-wheel-drive Suzuki, and Terry kills the engine’s purr.

 We climb into the cabin, an Ikea style of décor that combines grey, white, and black, and we watch as the evening falls.
 The sky turns a shade of mercury, stars begin to pop like white snowflakes, and the wind picks up while an orange glow lingers over the volcano.